zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/04-our-first-model-call/article.md

 - There's no need to be able to save the messages or save the chats either
 - Every chat will be temporary held in memory until the User closes the window
 - No need for any tool calls or searching - The model will simply use its pre training to answer any questions
+- Do not add `stop` functionality to the chat page.